 So, what does an affiliate management agency do, exactly?
 Well, they manage your affiliate program for you, but there’s much more to it than that!

-According to affiliate marketing experts, a great affiliate management agency will help you optimize and increase the output of your affiliate program.
+According to affiliate marketing experts, a great affiliate management agency will help you optimize and increase the output of your affiliate program, in addition to handling to day to day logistics of managing your program.

-To do this, an agency will leverage their affiliate marketing experience, diverse expertise, and their connections within the marketing space and various industries.
-This gives you instant access to their:
+To do this, an agency will leverage their affiliate marketing experience, diverse expertise, and their connections within the marketing space and various industries, which gives you:

 When you’re looking for an outsourced affiliate program management agency, there is a lot to consider if you want to find the best option for your unique program.